regorxxx/ajquery-xxx/_readme.txt

 		2.1.
 Clicking on album name selects contiguous tracks from album.
 		2.2.
 Clicking + shift on album name selects multiple albums.
 		2.3.
 Clicking on track name selects the track.
-		2.3.
+		2.4.
 Clicking + shift on track name selects in between track(s).
-		2.3.
+		2.5.
 Clicking + control on track name adds track to selection.
+		2.6.
+Right Clicking opens contextual menu for selection.

 	3. Double clicking on status bar sets focus on playing item.

 	4. Dragging playlist item or selection moves it within the current playlist page.

 	5. Playlist slider is working as playlist page switcher, drag its thumb to change page.

 	6. A few hotkeys are available (check command buttons tooltips for hotkey values).

-	8. Use Shift+PageUp and Shift+PageDown to resize playlist.
+	7. Use Shift+PageUp and Shift+PageDown to resize playlist.

 	It is recommended to enable "Cursor follows playback" option in foobar2000 Playback menu for more convenient playlists browsing.